Pinggy-io/pinggy_website/content/blog/remote_system_monitoring_with_FastAPI_and_Pinggy.md

 Open your browser at `http://127.0.0.1:8000/<required-endpoint>` and check the output which is a JSON response.

-## Remotely Monitoring your FastAPI app through Pinggy
+## Remotely Monitor your FastAPI app through Pinggy

 [Pinggy](https://pinggy.io) offers an easy and secure way to expose a local FastAPI application to the internet without needing complex server setups or cloud deployments.